ChainSafe/game-docs-v2/docs/1_welcome-to-the-chainsafe-sdk.md

 ## Current SDK Builds

-Press here: [https://docs.gaming.chainsafe.io/v2/version-2-integration](https://docs.gaming.chainsafe.io/v2/version-2-integration) to open our version 2 documentation. (use the left sidebar when in local testing as these links are not active yet)
+Press here: [https://docs.gaming.chainsafe.io/v2/version-2-integration](https://docs.gaming.chainsafe.io/v2/version-2-integration) to open our current SDK documentation. (use the left sidebar when in local testing as these links are not active yet)